-The term User Attribute refers to all the details attached to a user which help us understand their channel preferences, technological preferences, personal details and spending patterns- painting a complete picture of who they are.
+The term User Attribute refers to all the details attached to a user which help us understand their channel preferences, technological preferences, personal details, spending patterns and so on - painting a complete picture of who they are.

 These are minute details that the system or WebEngage automatically gleans for all the users who interact with your app and website.
-So generic details like a user’s gender, date of birth etc. are called system attributes.
+So, generic details like a user’s gender, date of birth and so on are called system attributes.

-All the system attributes gleaned by us are listed here for your reference.
+Here's a list of all the system attributes gleaned by us.
 (This means you don’t need to worry about tracking all this data!)

 These are minute details that any business, like yours, can custom define for their users.
-This could be any kind of data like;
+This could be any kind of data, such as:

 - Reward Points